 Unless the article is considered a seminal study, all documented citations should be less than 10 years since publication.
-References are to be provided as designated in the online format.
+References are to be from peer reviewed sources and cited in AMA format.
 The applicant should provide reference citations that support their clinical decision making and intervention techniques for this case.